Kvazar-Off/Kvazar-Off/README.md

 * Developing and optimizing solutions involving **LLMs** and **RAG** architectures.
 * Working on **NLP** and **Audio** processing tasks to improve telecommunication services.
+* Infrastructure optimization: creation of LLM load testing systems and GPU resource estimation calculators.
+• Development and implementation of a corporate AI training course for employees

 **ML Engineer [Academy of Sciences of Tatarstan](https://ipsan.tatarstan.ru/)**